 - Informing the American Tort Reform Association about NJCJI’s work on fair fee-shifting.

-Several media outlets have also published pieces on legal reform authored by Rayner.
+Several media outlets have quoted Rayner or published pieces on legal reform authored by him.
 Recent articles include: